WHO MUST REGISTER AND PURCHASE A PARKING PERMIT?

-All students, faculty, staff, administrative, Board of Regents and contracted service employees who work and maintain a headquarters on the campus and who park a vehicle in areas under the control of the university must purchase a permit, hang it on the rearview mirror, or place it in the lower left side of the windshield.
+- All students, faculty, staff, administrative, Board of Regents, and contracted service employees who work and maintain a headquarters on the campus and who park a vehicle in areas under the control of the university must purchase a permit, hang it on the rearview mirror, or place it in the lower left side of the windshield.

-Vehicle parking permits must be purchased each academic school year.
+- Vehicle parking permits must be purchased each academic school year.

-Bicycles and mopeds do not have to be registered.
+- Bicycles and mopeds do not have to be registered.

 How do I register and purchase a parking permit?

-Parking permits may be purchased online by using the link at the bottom of this page.
+- Parking permits may be purchased online by using the link at the bottom of this page.

-If an individual's classification changes, the old vehicle parking permit must be turned in and exchanged for an appropriate new parking permit.
+- If an individual's classification changes, the old vehicle parking permit must be turned in and exchanged for an appropriate new parking permit.

-Prior to the issuance of a parking permit, all outstanding unpaid parking fines that are attached to the individual's parking account must be satisfied.
+- Prior to the issuance of a parking permit, all outstanding unpaid parking fines that are attached to the individual's parking account must be satisfied.

-To pay your Parking Finepay onlineor stop by the office in Woodburn 126.
+To pay your Parking Fine pay online or stop by the office in Woodburn 126.

-A - issued to all faculty and employees.
+- A - issued to all faculty and employees.
 Vehicles displaying an A (Faculty) permit may park in the Faculty/Staff, Jonas, Young Center, and all perimeter lots.

-B - issued to students who do not reside in on-campus University housing.
-Vehicles displaying aB(Commuter) permit may park in the commuter area, Jonas, Young Center, and perimeter lots.
+- B - issued to students who do not reside in on-campus University housing.
+Vehicles displaying a B (Commuter) permit may park in the commuter area, Jonas, Young Center, and perimeter lots.

-C - issued to students who reside in Humbert Hall.
-Vehicles displaying aC(Humbert) permit may be parked in Humbert lot, University Street parking areas Jonas, Young Center and perimeter lots.
+- C - issued to students who reside in Humbert Hall.
+Vehicles displaying a C (Humbert) permit may park in the Humbert lot, University Street parking areas Jonas, Young Center, and perimeter lots.

-M - issued to all persons who operate a motorcycle.
-Vehicles displaying anM(Motorcycle) permit may park in the Resident lots if a resident, Commuter lots if a commuter, and Faculty lots if faculty and/or employee, and all perimeter lots.
+- M - issued to all persons who operate a motorcycle.
+Vehicles displaying an M (Motorcycle) permit may park in the Resident lots if a resident, Commuter lots if a commuter, Faculty lots if faculty and/or employee, and all perimeter lots.

-R - issued to students who reside in the apartment complex at the north side of the campus.
-Vehicles displaying anR(apartment) permit may park in the Apartment lots, Jonas and Young Center lots.
+- R - issued to students who reside in the apartment complex on the north side of the campus.
+Vehicles displaying an R (apartment) permit may park in the Apartment lots, Jonas and Young Center lots.

-T - issued to students who reside in Thomas, Heidepriem, and Crow Peak Halls.
-Vehicles displaying aT(Thomas/Heidipriem/Crow Peak) permit may park in Thomas, Heidepriem, Crow Peak, Jonas, Young Center and perimeter lots.
+- T - issued to students who reside in Thomas, Heidepriem, and Crow Peak Halls.
+Vehicles displaying a T (Thomas/Heidipriem/Crow Peak) permit may park in Thomas, Heidepriem, Crow Peak, Jonas, Young Center, and perimeter lots.

-W - issued to students who reside in Wenona Cook Hall.
-Vehicles displaying aW(Wenona Cook) permit park in the Young Center, Jonas parking lot and in the perimeter lots.
+- W - issued to students who reside in Wenona Cook Hall.
+Vehicles displaying a W (Wenona Cook) permit may park in the Young Center, Jonas parking lot, and perimeter lots.

-YC - issued to all persons who purchase a membership at the Donald E. Young Sports and Fitness Center with the exception of BHSU faculty, staff and students.
-Vehicles displaying aYC(Sports Center) permit may park in the Young Center lot ONLY.
-These permits are valid for two years: August 31, 2014 to August 31, 2016.
+- YC - issued to all persons who purchase a membership at the Donald E. Young Sports and Fitness Center with the exception of BHSU faculty, staff, and students.
+Vehicles displaying a YC (Sports Center) permit may park in the Young Center lot ONLY.
+These permits are valid for two years.

-Additional permits may be purchased at full or appropriate price.
+- Additional permits may be purchased at full or appropriate price.

 Guest (Visitor) and Temporary Permits

-Vehicles bearing aGuestpermit may park in any legal parking area not marked reserved.
-Guest permits may not be issued for periods longer than 5 days, and are valid for date(s) indicated only.
+- Vehicles bearing a Guest permit may park in any legal parking area not marked reserved.
+Guest permits may not be issued for periods longer than five days, and are valid for the date(s) indicated only.
 Guest permits must be completely filled out to be valid.

-Temporary Handicappedpermits are issued upon demonstration of need and medical statement for a period of up to 30 days.
+- Temporary Handicapped permits are issued upon demonstration of need and medical statement for a period of up to 30 days.
 If additional time is needed the permit may be renewed.
-Vehicles displaying a Handicapped Permit may park in any legal parking areasA, B, C, R, T, W,andYCorHspaces.
+Vehicles displaying a Handicapped Permit may park in any legal parking areas A, B, C, R, T, W, and YC or H spaces.

 Enforced Parking Areas